sh4090/Data-Visualization/README.md

 ### Social Class and Academic Achievement

-Definitions - Le Brevet des Collèges is an exam taken by all 9th grade students (last year of middle school in France) before leaving for high school in France.
-The students get a grade but also a "commentary", if you will, on how well they did on the exam.
-This commentary is called "Mention".
-For example, the highest mention is Mention Très Bien ("TB"), which a student get if they score 16/20 or higher.

-I will be using the perentage of students obtaining mention TB as a proxy to academic achievement.
+I will be using the percentage of students obtaining mention TB in Brevet as a proxy to academic achievement.

 ![image](https://github.com/user-attachments/assets/deee9a64-8eb3-4027-9219-08f0ad523b70)